 - Commercial REITS. cREITs focus on commercial financing for income-producing real estate by purchasing or originating mortgages and mortgage-backed securities and earning income from the interest on these investments.

-I Prefer Income‘s REIT program focuses on Equity REITS.
+I Prefer Income‘s REIT program focuses on Equity REITs Stocks.
 There are currently 16 REIT categories with approximately 150 companies:

 - Data Centers